 Immediately.
 The day it’s delivered.
 Don’t wait for the next rain to soften soils as you normally might.
-Cultivate now so the next rains are retained.
-The exception is in grazing land when you are not expecting rain for many months.
+Cultivate now so the next rains you keep.
+The one exception is in poor grazing land when you’re low on grass and you’re not expecting rain for many months.

-In very wet soils, following very heavy or continuous rain, the fungi and bacteria that create humus are aerobic; they breathe air so use the Yeomans as soon as you can get the tractor on the land.
-Soil life is drowning.
-With the air, soil life will proliferate like mad.
+And if it’s already over saturated – plow now, or as soon as you can.
+The soil life needs air to breath.
+The fungi and bacteria that create humus are aerobic; they breathe air so use the Yeomans as soon as you can get the tractor on the land.
+Soil life is drowning but with the air, soil life will proliferate like mad.

 To get going, (that’s when you don’t have anything specific in mind), just set the shank spacings at around half a metre or 20″.
 If they are already at 13″ (one third metre) leave them there and see how it goes.

 In virgin country set the depth at around say 8″ (200 mm).
 Or maybe a little more.
 And away you go.
 If the land has ben cultivated any time in the past, dig down with a shovel until you detect the old hard pan.
 Then set your depth at about 2″ to 3″ (50 to 75 mm) under the hard pan. and start plowing.